HAEdwin/homeassistant-apsystems_ecu_reader/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Issue template
 about: Issue tracker is **ONLY** used for reporting bugs.
 New features, discussions or questions should be posted in the discussion section.
+Do not post you ECU-ID !
 title: ''
 labels: ''
 assignees: ''